 In fact, her son had eaten candy from the same box a few days before his fatal reaction, despite the peanut warning on the product.

 On Jan.
 18, Bruce took chocolates from the package with him while making the trip from his mother’s house to his father’s place, about 20 minutes away.
-By the time he arrived, StarTribune reports the young man was vomiting, and having trouble breathing.
+By the time he arrived, the StarTribune reports the young man was vomiting, and having trouble breathing.
 His father administered epinephrine, and did chest compressions, and within minutes emergency services arrived.
 Bruce later died in hospital.